 - Differential sized side pockets with drain holes

 - Fully adjustable chest strap with hi viz whistle

 - Double water bottle attachment points on shoulder straps

 - Internal hydration pocket with double hydration tube entry points on main pack

 - PE sheet with single alloy strut

-Disclosure: SectionHiker.com (Philip Werner) received a free Quasar 55L from Terra Nova’s US Distributor for this review.
+Disclosure: SectionHiker.com (Philip Werner) received a sample Quasar 55L from Terra Nova’s US Distributor for this review.